RyanT5/yl-training/content/post/module-F.md

 ## Diversity and inclusion

 The concept of diversity encompasses recognising people as individuals, understanding that everybody is unique and that we should respect our individual differences.
-These differences may include but are not limited to, age, gender, backgrounds, and abilities and disabilities.
-Encouraging diversity in Scouting promotes respects for different ideas and perspectives as well as an understanding of differences that can impact on others.
+These differences may include but are not limited to age, gender identity, race, religion, social or economic background, and abilities or disabilities.
+Encouraging diversity in Scouting promotes respect for different ideas and perspectives as well as an understanding of differences that can impact on others.

 When we talk about inclusion in Scouting, we are talking about the act of ensuring that Scouting is open to all and supporting anyone to overcome any barrier to participating in the Scouting programme.
 As part of being inclusive, we need to ensure that our programme and meeting place is appropriate and that we have considered any additional needs members might have.